James-Fleming12/EvidentialHDC/README.md

-- **Crosstalk is better because the update stops destroying the classes it can now find.** The anchoring pulls the minority classes onto their clean anchors (car feat_cos 0.52 -> 0.88, car LP recall 0.40 -> 0.48), so the naive update flips from hurting car (-0.10) to helping it (+0.14) and more than doubles sidewalk's gain — the crosstalk label-free gap-closed rises from +0.02 to +0.52.
+- **Crosstalk is better because the update stops destroying the classes it can now find.** The anchoring pulls the minority classes onto their clean anchors (car feat_cos 0.52 -> 0.88, car LP recall 0.40 -> 0.48), so the naive update flips from hurting car (-0.10) to helping it (+0.14) and more than doubles sidewalk's gain, so the crosstalk label-free gap-closed rises from +0.02 to +0.52.
 - **Fog is worse because the anchoring erases the recoverable shift.** Under fog, car's features were shifted into a recoverable direction (direction-retention 0.37) and the oracle could re-estimate them (car fog oracle 0.30); the anchoring pulls them onto the clean anchor (direction-retention 0.87), so re-estimation just reproduces the clean prototype and car's fog oracle collapses to 0.15.
-Per class, the correlation between "close to the clean prototype" and "recoverable with labels" flips sign: +0.32 on plain DGLSS++ (closer helped) to -0.68 on the robust variant (closer hurt) — the classes anchored hardest have the least recoverable ceiling.
+Per class, the correlation between "close to the clean prototype" and "recoverable with labels" flips sign: +0.32 on plain DGLSS++ (closer helped) to -0.68 on the robust variant (closer hurt), meaning the classes anchored hardest have the least recoverable ceiling.

 The goal is a variant that balances the two: enough clean-anchoring to keep the assignment and TTA gains on crosstalk, while preserving enough of the corruption